This article was updated on May 1st, 2023

 1. What is a mast cell tumor in dogs?

-What does an early mast cell tumor look like on a dog?
+What do mast cell tumors look like on a dog?

-Below is a gallery of pictures showing mast cell tumors on dogs.
+Below is a gallery of pictures showing mast cell tumors that could be mistaken for histiocytomas.
 Keep in mind that it’s usually not possibly to tell the nature of a lump or bump just by looking at it.
 These pictures are meant to be for educational purposes only (learn more).

 View more pictures of mast cell tumors.